alexanderdurr/WASP-DECIDE/README.md

 ```

 The intention, the test inputs and the reational of the oracle for function are documented in the appropriate section of the code in testing_decide.c .

+The code in Example 1 (and interactive in Example 2) can be interpreted as a bigger test case since the result was analytically derived in decide.pdf .